Why It Works

 Now, like most enzymes, PME is only active within a certain temperature range, acting faster and faster as the temperature gets higher until, like a switch, it shuts off completely once it reaches a certain level.
 170°F (77°C) is just under that cutoff point.

-The most obvious way to replicate this process is just to copy McDonald's exactly: cook the potatoes in a precisely maintained 170°F water bath for 15 minutes.
-This is easy to accomplish if you own a sous vide device, but what about for those poor souls who don't have a temperature-controlled water bath?
+The most obvious way to do this is just to copy McDonald's exactly: cook the potatoes in a precisely maintained 170°F water bath for 15 minutes.
+I tried it using my Sous-Vide Supreme, followed by a fry at 360°F for 50 seconds, and a second fry at 375°F for 3 1/2 minutes.
+It worked like a charm.
+The fries tasted nearly identical to those that come from McDonald's.
+Of course, now two new questions entered my head: What about for those poor souls who don't have a temperature-controlled water bath?
 And more importantly, now that I've got the fries down, could I make them even better?
 I mean, they taste fantastic now, but we all know that McDonald's fries get soggy pretty darn fast.
 If these fries were really going to be perfect, I'd have to address that issue.

 That's when I thought—perhaps there is another way to strengthen pectin without having to rely on some fickle enzyme (I've never liked enzymes anyway), and it struck me: apple pie.